balachzehricoder/balachzehricoder/README.md

 ## CEO of WSWebSolution

 Welcome to my GitHub profile!
-I'm [Your Name], the CEO of **WSWebSolution**, where we specialize in a wide range of digital services, including:
+I'm Balach Zehri, the CEO of **WSWebSolution**, where we specialize in a wide range of digital services, including:

 - **Web Development**
 - **App Development**